Skip to main content

 ”User wants to add an artist by name”

-Reject.
+Reject name-only.
 The MCP tool reflects this:

 ”User asks about a track that’s not in their catalog”